Jeepers Creepers (2001 film): Filming

 Principal photography began around Central Florida in August 2000, concluding after a period of two months.
 Opening scenes were shot on the SW 180th Avenue Road in the city of Dunnellon, with the church used in the film, the now-former St. James Church, being located miles away in Ocala.
 The diner, "Opper's Diner", was a set built in Lake Panasoffkee, and a reference to producer Barry Opper.
 An abandoned high school in Reddick stood in for the police station, while a now-demolished meatpacking factory in Ocala was used for the finale.
+The film was also granted permission to use the streets near three schools in Dunnellon.
+School officials expressed concern after learning of Salva's status as a convicted sex offender, and alleged plans to have students visit the set or serve as interns, which an on-set publicist disputed, were abandoned.

 Salva called the filming process "grueling" because they had to work during the summer, facing heat waves and high temperatures.
 Scenes containing the church's pipe were shot using a six-foot pipe outside the church and two pipes in a sound stage warehouse, where the final scene was shot.
 Due to the low budget, the art department's cafeteria was also used during filming and only a few fake bodies were made to appear in the Creeper's lair.
-According to Long, he and Philips tried to avoid interacting with Breck throughout the entire shoot to avoid connecting with the actor, which benefited their performances by making them look scared when they were in character.
+According to Long, he and Philips tried to avoid interacting with Breck throughout the shoot to avoid connecting with the actor, which presumably benefited their performances by making them look scared when they were in character.

 The Creeper was designed by storyboard artist Brad Parker.
 Its costume was created by Brian Penikas from Makeup and Monsters while its wings were created by Charles Garcia and digitally rendered by Buddy Gheen, Scott Ramsey, and Bob Morgenroth.
 The Creeper's truck used on-screen, a 1941 Chevy COE and originally a flatbed truck, had its back section created entirely by production designer Steven Legler.
 During various takes, the truck stopped working due to its old engine.
+Long played the Creeper in the final scene, for the in-story implication that the Creeper had taken Darry's eyes; a plaster cast was made of his body for him to look through in the last shot.

 Music

-The film score for Jeepers Creepers was composed and conducted by Bennett Salvay, who also served as a music producer alongside Salva.
+The film score for Jeepers Creepers was composed and conducted by Bennett Salvay, also a music producer with Salva.
 Its music was recorded and mixed at the Todd-AO Scoring Stage by Shawn Murphy, and edited by Chad DeCinces.
 The album was mastered by Patricia Sullivan Fourstar at Bernie Grundman Mastering.